ietf-wg-cellar/matroska-specification/notes.md

 ### Unknown elements

 Matroska is based upon the principal that a reading application does not have to support 100% of the specifications in order to be able to play the file.
-A Matroska file therefore contains <a href="#version-indicators">version indicators</a> that tell a reading application what to expect.
+A Matroska file therefore contains [version indicators]({{site.baseurl}}/notes.html#matroska-version-indicators-doctypeversion-and-doctypereadversion) that tell a reading application what to expect.

 It is possible and valid to have the version fields indicate that the file contains Matroska Elements from a higher specification version number while signalling that a reading application must only support a lower version number properly in order to play it back (possibly with a reduced feature set).
 This implies that a reading application supporting at least Matroska version <code>V</code> reading a file whose DocTypeReadVersion field is equal to or lower than <code>V</code> must skip Matroska/EBML Elements it encounters but which it does not know about if that unknown element fits into the size constraints set by the current parent element.